A further £150 million will be distributed around England to help hospitals maintain their A&E services over winter.

 - consultant reviews of all ambulance arrivals in A&E so that a senior level decision is taken on what care is needed at the earliest opportunity

-- Further information on winter pressures funding
+- Further information on winter pressures funding (document is available on our archived website).

 Details of the CCG allocations will be available on the NHS England website shortly.